AlliBalliBaba/Flatten-Laravel-Blade-Views/README.md

 #### What's next
 It would be interesting to achieve something similar for components or test the behaviour with component libraries.
+It might be possible to similarily render an anonymous ``@component`` inside an anonymous funtion.